 Well, not exactly.
 Lauren Della Monica, over at Damsels In Success, posted her biggest lessons learned from two of her careers: as an editorial assistant at Vogue, as well as a litigator at a big firm.
 Her resume is inspiring, anyway — she’s opened her own art consulting firm and is only 33 — but these tips are particularly interesting, if only to compare the two.
 Here’s a quick quiz for you — guess which piece of advice comes from which column?
 Answers (after the jump)…

 The Wall Street Journal has an article today about how Sex in the City-type dressing — too sexy for the office — is detrimental to women’s careers.
 We agree, of course, although we don’t necessarily know many young women who would be tempted to dress like Samantha.
 Instead, let’s look at some screen caps of lawyer Miranda, who was supposed to be the most conservative of the bunch.
 Our take?
 Miranda definitely doesn’t dress too sexy for the office — but she’s so boring in half of these pictures that we can’t say she’s a role model for us, either.
-All photographs (c) HBO (after the jump).
+All photographs c/o HBO (after the jump).
+(Get the entire collection of Sex and the City on Amazon!)

 We apologize for the lack of posts — in addition to our day jobs taking up far too much of our time, we’ve been working on a big story (should be up by Friday): a review of all the new invitation-only online sales sites.
 We’ve also been working on various technical glitches on the site (and we’re happy to report that the RSS feed link is now working again).